 - The planer uses different tools for cutting simultaneously.
 Whereas a shaper uses one cutting tool at a time.

 That’s it.
 Thanks for reading.
-If you have any questions about shaper machine and types of shaper machine please leave a comment and I’ll respond.
+If you have any questions about shaper machines and types of shaper machines please leave a comment and I’ll respond.

 Download the PDF of this article